 After filing this ex parte reexamination request, the PTO adopted the proposed rejections and ultimately cancelled all pending original and new claims.

-- EchoStar.
-Prepared and oversaw the inter partes reexamination of a patent asserted against EchoStar.
-All original claims were canceled, except one claim which was amended.
+Prepared and oversaw this inter partes reexamination of a patent asserted against EchoStar.
+All pending claims were cancelled or amended.
 The matter settled favorably for EchoStar.

 In addition to his practice relating to adversarial PTO proceedings, Mr. Arjomand regularly prosecutes patent applications.
 He concentrates his prosecution work on consumer electronics, semiconductor processing, and automotive technologies.
 Mr. Arjomand works closely with clients in these industries to develop and manage their patent portfolios, with a particular emphasis on Japanese companies.
 Mr. Arjomand lived in Japan in 2008.

 Mr. Arjomand received his B.S. in mechanical engineering from the University of California, Berkeley in 1991, where he graduated with high honors.
 He obtained his J.D. from Berkeley Law (Boalt Hall) in 1995.